 In Ancient Egypt people enjoyed swimming.
-They also liked boxing, wrestling and archery.
-And they played a game which involved standing on a boat and trying to knock your opponents into the water with a stick.
+They also liked boxing, wrestling, and archery.
+And they played a game that involved standing on a boat and trying to knock your opponents into the water with a stick.

 The Ancient Egyptians also played a board game called senet.
 The board was divided into squares with counters.
 They threw sticks rather than dice.

 Egyptian children played games similar to the ones children play today.
 They also played with dolls, toy soldiers, wooden animals, balls, marbles, spinning tops, and knucklebones, which were thrown like dice.

 The Olympic Games began in Olympia in 776 BC in honor of Zeus, the chief god and people who came from all over Greece and the Greek colonies to take part in them.
 Wars stopped to allow everyone to take part.

 Athletes competed in boxing, wrestling, running, horse racing, chariot racing, and the pentathlon (five athletic events).
 Winners were not given medals.
 Instead, they were given a crown of leaves.

 Women were not allowed to participate in the Olympic Games.
 However, women had their own games dedicated to the goddess Hera (she was the wife of Zeus).
 The Heraean games were held once every 4 years.